datahub-project/datahub/docs/lineage/airflow.md

 The v1 plugin requires Airflow 2.1+ and Python 3.8+.
 If you're on older versions, it's still possible to use an older version of the plugin.
 See the [compatibility section](#compatibility) for more details.

+If you're using Airflow 2.3+, we recommend using the v2 plugin instead.
+If you need to use the v1 plugin with Airflow 2.3+, you must also set the environment variable `DATAHUB_AIRFLOW_PLUGIN_USE_V1_PLUGIN=true`.

 ```shell
 pip install acryl-datahub-airflow-plugin[plugin-v1]